 175th Street and Arthur Avenue

-We raved about the $4.5 million upgrade to Tremont Park a few years back.
+We raved about the $4.5 million upgrade to Tremont Park in 2012.
 Renovations included two new playgrounds and one awesome water play area.
 Kids will love darting across the footbridge and pathways as water sprays at them from every angle.
 Though this is definitely the destination splash pad at Tremont Park, there is a second spray shower located in the playground at the corner of East Tremont and Arthur Avenue.
 It's much smaller, featuring a fire hydrant centerpiece, but it gets the job done on a hot day.

 RELATED: SplashDown Beach: A Family-Focused Water Park in Hudson Valley